cyanreg/avtransport/draft-qproto-spec.md

  - `b(N)`: the data is an opaque sequence of N bits that clients MUST NOT interpret as anything else.
  - `r(N*2)`: the data is a rational number, with a numerator of `i(N)` and following that, a denominator of `i(N)`.
 The denominator MUST be greater than `0`.
- - `C(N)`: Systematic Raptor code (IETF RFC 5053) of N bits with symbol size of 32-bits to correct and verify the data from the start of the packet to the start of this code.
+ - `R(k, m)`: Systematic Raptor code (IETF RFC 5053), with symbol size of 32-bits, having `m`-bits long parity data (`m/32` symbols), and covering `k/32` symbols, from the start of the packet or where the coverage of the last code ended.

-   Implementations are allowed to skip checking it.
+Raptor code correction is optional for receiver implementations.
+Senders MUST implement it.

+All packets are at least 36 bytes long (288 bits), and always have an 8 byte (64 bits) Raptor code after the first 28 bytes to verify and correct their data.

 All floating point samples and pixels are always **normalized** to fit within the interval `[-1.0, 1.0]`.

+The `global_seq` number SHOULD start at 0, and MUST be incremented by 1 each time after a packet has been sent.
+Once at `0xffffffff`, it MUST overflow back to `0x0`.
+This overflow MUST be handled by the receiver.

 Protocol overview
 -----------------